IFB Gaming

 Can Digital Unite Communities & Organisations Towards a Shared Vision?
 A Look at Get Online Week 2023

-Let’s pretend for a second that this is not IFB Gaming.
-That our CEO, John Adewole, did not explore the efficacy and vitality of the gaming paradigm for project management and as a social accommodator for the insecurely attached through a longitudinal virtual ethnography.
+Let’s pretend for a second that this is not IFB Gaming – that our CEO, John Adewole, did not explore the efficacy and vitality of the gaming paradigm for project management and as a social accommodator for the insecurely attached through a longitudinal virtual ethnography.
 Let’s pretend that during his study, he did not capture the extent of modality switching from the gaming paradigm.

-What happened during Get Online Week
+So what happened during Get Online Week?

-IFB Gaming united charities and community organizations in Southwark for our 6th Get Online Week campaign in London.
+IFB Gaming united charities and community organisations in Southwark for our 6th Get Online Week campaign in London.
 Get Online Week is championed by the UK’s leading digital inclusion charity, Good Things Foundation.
 The annual event sees the National Digital Inclusion Network get together to reinvigorate our pledges to eradicate digital inclusion and data poverty through collective action.

-Now in its 16th year, the annual campaign has supported thousands of organisations to support millions of individuals at the risk of digital inclusion and data poverty.
+Now in its 16th year, the annual campaign has supported thousands of organisations to support millions of individuals at risk of digital inclusion and data poverty.

 2023’s Get Online Week unfolded on Kennington and Brandon Estates in the London Borough of Lambeth and Southwark, respectively.
 Community development initiatives frequently necessitate educational programs, and during Get Online Week, we employed a dedicated educational app called Learn My Way.